amalvpratish-2004/collab.ai/README.md

 *(To be updated as features are added)*

 - User authentication & authorization
-- Project / workspace creation & management
+- Meeting creation
-- Real-time collaboration or updates
+- Agent creation with specializations of any kind
-- API routes & backend logic using Next.js backend
+- Real-time collaboration or updates with the agent and other users
-- Database models via Drizzle
+- Meeting summarisation and recording features
 - Responsive, modern UI

 ---